Refara08/Order-summary-Frontend-mentor/README.md

 I don't know if this solution is the best way.
 So, let me know if you have more effective solution to this case.
 I will appreciate it! :).

-another problem that I found challanging is the responsiveness of the page.
+another problem that I found challenging is the responsiveness of the page.
 I found when I code the media querries for mobile screen.. it appears that the code at media querries is overwritten by the code at the main styling, even though the page is already at the mobile screen.
 So, I need to put !important tag in almost every code line.

 ```css
 @media (max-width: 455px) {